dpacassi/UltimateDrupalReference/README.md

 If you really just want to catch a *quick glimpse* about a specific Drupal distribution, module or theme, then you don't even need to install anything!
 Check out the next section for details.

+If you want to run Drupal locally (and directly) on your Mac machine, check out this [great tutorial](https://getgrav.org/blog/macos-mojave-apache-multiple-php-versions).

 ### Evaluate Drupal projects without installing Drupal
 No further information needed.
 Simply visit [simplytest.me](https://simplytest.me/) and launch your custom sandbox!